 - The NWDAF containing MTLF may consider the data quality into the accuracy monitoring by collecting fault prediction analytics data from MDAS to determine the status of Data Source NFs, using MDA Request.

-If the NWDAF containing MTLF has already collected new test data and performed ML model accuracy monitoring and retraining which is triggered by other NWDAF containing AnLF(s) (for ML model accuracy monitoring and retraining), the NWDAF containing MTLF, based on its internal logic, determines whether to use the data for the subscription or not.
+If the NWDAF containing MTLF has already collected new test data and performed ML Model Accuracy Monitoring and retraining which is triggered by other NWDAF containing AnLF(s) (for ML Model Accuracy Monitoring and retraining), the NWDAF containing MTLF, based on its internal logic, determines whether to use the data for the subscription or not.

 9a-9f.
 The NWDAF containing MTLF receives the requested data from various sources as requested in steps 8a-8f.